 - A. Each separate business with a separate external entry may erect no more than two exterior Wall Signs parallel to and flat against the façade of the building.
 Such Signs shall be restricted to the name and logo of the business, information lines (excluding pricing) and/or pictograph indicating the nature of the business.
-The size of such Signs shall be no more than one (1) square foot for each linear foot of the individual store front occupied by such business, but in no case shall the total area of such Signs exceed eighty (80) square feet for each such business.
-Individually landmarked Signs (see Chapter 64) do not contribute to the square foot calculation. - B. Where the design of an existing building incorporates a specific area for Signs, the height and width of the Signs shall be restricted to the dimensions of this area. as long as it does not exceed eighty (80) square feet.
-Individually landmarked Signs (see Chapter 64) do not contribute to the square foot calculation. - C. Interior Sign coverage shall not exceed thirty (30)% of the glass area of window in which it is displayed. - D. Where the building is set back less than twenty-five (25) feet from the front lot line, only one Free Standing Sign, such as a Sandwich Board Signs, up to twelve (12) square feet including both sides of the Sandwich Board Signs, or one Free Standing Sign for every twenty (20) linear feet of building façade.
-Such Signs must not extend beyond three (3) feet of the front façade of the building.
-Free Standing Signs such as

-Sandwich Board Signs shall be considered part of the allowable square footage.
-Sandwich Board Signs are permitted to be displayed only during the business hours of the establishment.
+The size of such Signs shall be no more than one (1) square foot for each two linear feet of the individual store front occupied by such business, but in no case shall the total area of such Signs exceed thirty (30) square feet for each such business.
+Individually landmarked Signs (see Chapter 64) do not contribute to the square foot calculation. - B. Where the design of an existing building incorporates a specific area for Signs, the height and width of the Signs shall be restricted to the dimensions of this area. as long as it does not exceed thirty (30) square feet.
+Individually landmarked Signs (see Chapter 64) do not contribute to the square foot calculation. - C. Interior Sign coverage shall not exceed thirty (30)% of the glass area of window in which it is displayed. - D. Where the building is set back less than twenty-five (25) feet from the front lot line, one Free Standing Sign up to twelve (12) square feet per side shall be permitted.
+Such Signs shall not extend beyond three (3) feet of the front façade of the building nor extend into the public right-of-way. - E. Sandwich Board Signs and similar sidewalk signs shall be considered part of the allowable square footage.
+Sandwich Board Signs are permitted to be displayed only during the business hours of the establishment. - F. Where the building is set back twenty-five (25) feet or more from the front lot line, one Free Standing permanent Sign, with a total area of all faces of not more than forty (40) square feet, may be erected; such Sign shall not exceed twenty (20) feet in height.
+No such Free Standing Sign shall encroach on any required setback. - G. For Free Standing Signs proposed in zoning districts that do not contain any setbacks within the Village's Dimensional Table 6B, the Code Enforcement